-The Company regularly evaluates the adequacy of its estimates for cooperative marketing arrangements, customer incentive programs and pricing programs, and product returns.
-Future market conditions and product transitions may require the Company to take action to change such programs.
-When the variables used to estimate these costs change, or if actual costs differ significantly from the estimates, the Company would be required to record incremental increases or reductions to sales, cost of goods sold or operating expenses.
-If, at any future time, the Company becomes unable to reasonably estimate these costs, recognition of revenue might be deferred until products are sold to users, which would adversely impact sales in the period of transition.
+The Company regularly evaluates the adequacy of its estimates for Customer Programs and product returns.
+Future market conditions and product transitions may require the Company to take action to change such programs and related estimates.
+When the variables used to estimate these costs change, or if actual costs differ significantly from the estimates, the Company would be required to increase or reduce revenue or operating expenses to reflect the impact.
+During the year ended March 31, 2020, changes to these estimates related to performance obligations satisfied in prior periods were not material.